 Renting vs. Owning

 Instead of supporting somebody else’s investment, why not make your own?
 If you understand your budget and purchase something you can afford, your mortgage payment can be similar to what you pay for rent each month now.
-As you pay down the loan and build equity as a home owner, you’ll have the flexibility to borrow more easily for other needs in the future or even get money back when you decide to sell.
+(Hint: Here are 8 things you should know if you plan to buy your own house.)
+So as you pay down the loan and build equity as a homeowner, you’ll have the flexibility to borrow more easily for other needs in the future or even get money back when you decide to sell.

 Estimate your budget.